 The determination of what constitutes 'observable' requires significant judgement by the Manager.
-The Manager considers observable data to be that market data that is readily available, requires significant judgement by the Manager. updated, reliable and verifiable and provided by independent sources that are actively involved in the relevant market.
+The Manager considers observable data to be that market data that is readily available, regularly distributed or updated, reliable and verifiable and provided by independent sources that are actively involved in the relevant market.